Sofipet/customer-escalation-copilot/README.md

 - improve retrieval beyond core required documents, especially supporting and edge-case guidance
 - sharpen warning logic and recommendation quality in borderline cases, especially for **stale guidance** vs **true conflict**
 - expand evaluation with more diverse scenarios, larger manual review, and stronger open-source model comparisons under the same setup
-- replace showcase-grade live access protection with more robust server-side access control if the app is shared more broadly